ingeniala/heybluekata/README.md

 Additionally, it's provided an HTML view of the model, in the folder [html-model](html-model) or in [Github Pages](https://ingeniala.github.io/heybluekata).

+Archimate was chosen because it is the de facto standard on architecture modelling and is very efficient to manage complex and detailed representations of the architecture.
+In addition, no matter how complex a model is, there is always the possibility to navigate it through the elements and relations or, given that the architecture model is not only a static diagram, it could be analyzed to generate more advanced information as, for example: what if scenarios, impact, heatmap or complexity analysis.

+And lastly, the model is an architecture asset that Hey Blue as an organization could evolve over time.

 ## [Architecture Decision Records](https://github.com/ingeniala/heybluekata#architecture-decision-records)

 * [ADR Infrastructure](./ADRs/adr-infrastructure.md)